NikhilHadawale/AIAgent/README.md

-AiAgent using Gemini. that will fetch realtime data and perform actions on it
+AIAgent using Gemini. that will fetch realtime data and perform actions on it

+TODO:
 More to update Later